elrayle/docker_shortcuts/README.md

 ### Starting composition and checking what is running

 In a project where you have a docker-compose.yml, use the following to start all containers as described in the docker-compose.yml file.
+This will build the images if needed.

 ```
 $ dcpup